diminDDL/simple-message-exchange/README.md

 ## How to use (Examples)

-The `examples/` directory contains Python scripts showing how to talk to both the real-time MQTT broker and the HTTP Historical API.
+The `examples` directory contains Python scripts showing how to talk to both the real-time MQTT broker and the HTTP Historical API.

 First, install the example dependencies:
 ```bash